-Recently there have been a couple of articles circulating on the Internet about the “dangers” of microchips and the potential for cancer.
+I’ve been seeing some articles about the “dangers” of microchips and the potential for cancer.

-There are several things you need to know to assess this information:
+There are several things you need to know, in order to assess this information:

-2. Any injection, bruise, or other trauma has the potential to cause cancer (fibrosarcoma) in cats.
+2. Any injection, bruise, or other trauma has the potential to cause cancer (fibrosarcoma) in cats secondary to inflammation.
+In one notable case, a surgical staple initiated a cancerous growth.
 The “killed” rabies, feline leukemia, and feline AIDS (FIV) vaccines are more commonly implicated, because they are designed to create more inflammation in the area of injection.
-But even giving fluids has a remote chance of triggering tumor formation.
-HOWEVER, the risk is very slight.
+But even giving fluids–a procedure used on thousands of cats every day–has a remote chance of triggering tumor formation.
+Fortunately, the risk is very slight.

-4. Literally millions of dogs, cats and horses have been microchipped in the last decade or so.
+4. Literally millions of dogs, cats and horses have been microchipped.
 In the veterinary literature I could find only ONE published report of a chip-associated tumor in a dog.
-The majority of veterinarians posting to the Veterinary Information Network do not see it as a problem.
+The renowned pathologist at my alma mater, Colorado State University, said she had seen only one in her entire career.

-5. To ensue the best result with minimal risk, the chip should be placed slightly off the midline (away from all acupuncture meridians), and a dose of homeopathic Ledum 30C given immediately afterward.
+5. To ensure the best results with minimal risk, I recommend that the chip should be placed slightly off the midline and away from all acupuncture meridians (particularly the bladder meridian, which runs parallel to but a small distance away from the spine), and a dose of homeopathic Ledum 30C given immediately afterward.

-6. Even though my (Dr. Jean’s) own cats are indoor-only, over the years, two of them have accidentally gotten outside.
-Fortunately they were found quickly.
-But–all my animals are microchipped; it’s cheap “insurance” and I wouldn’t have it any other way!
+7. Even though my (Dr. Jean’s) own cats are indoor-only and not committed door-runners, occasionally one will accidentally get outside.
+Fortunately I’ve caught or found them quickly with no harm done.
+But ALL my animals are microchipped; it’s cheap “insurance” and I wouldn’t have it any other way!